 Place your tape, a magic marker and wrapping paper on or near your work area/space.
 If available, also add sheets of cardboard, dish towels and/or bubble wrap.
 Lay the stack of wrapping paper out flat for easy access and wrapping.

 Pick up a box and place dish towels, bubble wrap or one or two pieces of cardboard at the bottom of the box.
 If you don’t have any of these items, lay several wads of paper, crumpled, at the bottom of the box for cushioning.
 There should be at least 4 inches of wadded paper bundles on the bottom of the box; NEVER lay the paper flat in the box as it won’t provide a suitable cushion for your dishware.

 Be sure to place a single plate in the center of the paper stack.
 Lay a few sheets of the wrapping paper across the plate and place another dish on top of it.
 Again, if available, you can use kitchen towels, bubble wrap, or cardboard pieces between dishes for additional cushioning.
 Do this for 3 or 4 plates.
 Wrap all of the plates together using a few sheets of paper and tape the paper at the top to create a neat bundle.

 Then, place the wrapped dishware carefully into the box, stacking them vertically.
 Continue to wrap your dishware into bundles as noted above and add them to the box.

 To minimize movement within the box, squeeze in other items between the stacks of dishware, such as dish towels, unused sponges, pot holders, etc. Don’t forget to place a cushion on top of the dishware for added protection.

-- Secure the box top by addition several more pieces of tape on the seem and down each side of the box.
+Secure the box top by adding several more pieces of tape on the seem and down each side of the box.